Gavel and sound block on a white surface with faint gray marble veining.

 The Office for Legal Complaints (OLC) is the board of the Legal Ombudsman, the free service that investigates complaints about lawyers in England and Wales.

-Barristers and Advocates (Scottish equivalent)
+Barristers and Advocates (the Scottish equivalent)

-A barrister specialises in courtroom advocacy and provides legal advice.
 Barristers advocate, represent and defend clients at all levels of court, and at tribunals.
 They work independently and are trained to provide an objective assessment of any case.
 They are qualified to represent clients in the following courts:

 • The Crown Court